bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 2. We can get good enough results to print via `Reflect` and `Debug`.
 3. Toolkits will typically rely on their own custom UI for formatting this information, and need more structured data than a simple string.

+### Why not add information about layout to our traits?

+This sort of information is really helpful for toolboxes like editors to ensure that dev tools don't overlap each other: allowing them to be laid out beside each other or enabled one at a time when necessary.

+However:

+1. This RFC is complex enough: keeping its scope small will make it easier to review and implement.
+2. Unlike with a CLI-style interface the correct abstractions aren't immediately obvious: we should prototype more toolkits and tools to explore the needs of the space further.
+3. Not all dev tools need layout information: we would need to use optional methods and/or subtraits to fill this need, adding further complexity.

 ## Unresolved questions

 1. Are the provided methods (along with those on `Reflect`) sufficient to allow toolkits to populate and run a wide range of dev tools without requiring an additional trait and manual registration?